Skip to main content

 Non-economic damages vary significantly from one person to another.
 Since they deal with a loss of quality of life rather than quantifiable financial losses, putting a dollar amount is challenging, which is why working with a New York City Uber accident lawyer is paramount if you receive severe injuries.

 Under New York’s Civil Practice Law and Rules (CVP) Section 214, claimants have three years from the date of the injury to file a lawsuit.
 This rule applies whether you were a passenger in the rideshare vehicle or the driver of another vehicle involved in the crash.
-While it may seem like a generous amount of time, rideshare cases are incredibly complex.
-That’s why we recommend contacting a qualified NYC rideshare accident injury attorney soon after your injury.

 Compared to standard accidents, hiring an attorney after a rideshare accident is crucial to your claim.
 These cases may involve multiple parties, including the rideshare company, the driver, and other vehicles.
-Additionally, there are situations where liability may be unclear.
-However, an experienced New York City Uber accident lawyer will understand personal injury and the intricacies of rideshare accidents.
-An attorney can help with several aspects of your case, including:

 • Gathering evidence from the scene of the crash;